alexmc2/whisper-real-time/README.md

 This is a demo of real time speech to text with OpenAI's Whisper model.
 It works by constantly recording audio in a thread and concatenating the raw bytes over multiple recordings.

-To install dependencies simply run
+To install dependencies simply r

 ```bash
 pip install -r requirements.txt